grafana/grafana/docs/sources/datasources/_index.md

 Grafana comes with built-in support for many _data sources_.
 If you need other data sources, you can also install one of the many data source plugins.
-If the plugin you need doesn't exist, you can also create your own custom plugin.
+If the plugin you need doesn't exist, you can develop a custom plugin.

-Each data source comes with a _query editor_, which formulates custom queries according to the source's particular structure.
+Each data source comes with a _query editor_, which formulates custom queries according to the source's structure.
-After you add and configure a data source, you can use it as an input for many operations:
+After you add and configure a data source, you can use it as an input for many operations, including:
 - Query the data with [Explore]({{< relref "../explore" >}}).
 - Visualize it in [panels]({{< relref "../panels-visualizations" >}}).
 - Create rules for [alerts]({{< relref "../alerting" >}}).

-This documentation goes over how to manage data sources in general, and how to configure or query the built-in data sources.
+This documentation describes how to manage data sources in general, and how to configure or query the built-in data sources.
 For other data sources, refer to the list of [datasource plugins](/grafana/plugins/).
-To make a custom plugin, refer to [Build a plugin]({{< relref "../developers/plugins/" >}}).
+To develop a custom plugin, refer to [Build a plugin]({{< relref "../developers/plugins/" >}}).

 ## Manage data sources